thegonch/dependabot-codecommit/README.md

     github token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with full `repo` access.
   * An environment variable named `AWS_REGION` that passes in the name of the AWS Region, i.e. `us-east-1`
-  * An AWS authentication that allows for CodeCommit access including:
+  * An AWS authentication (this script was run under the assumptive usage of [aws-vault](https://github.com/99designs/aws-vault)) that has permissions allowing CodeCommit access including:
     * ListPullRequests
     * BatchGetCommits
     * GetBranch